oracle/truffleruby/doc/user/options.md

 * The home that the Truffle framework reports.
 * The parent of the directory containing the Ruby launcher executable.
 * `jre/languages/ruby` relative to the directory specified in the system property `org.graalvm.home`.
+* Two directories up from the home that the Truffle framework reports (for development only).

 If the `home` option is set, it's used even if it doesn't appear to be a correct home location.
 Other options are tried until one is found that appears to be a